 Psychologist (clinical): job descriptions

-Clinical psychologists use psychological therapies and procedures to help clients overcome a range of problems including depression, addiction, anxiety, challenging behaviour, neurological disorders, serious and permanent mental ill health and learning disabilities.
+Clinical psychologists use psychological therapies and procedures to help clients overcome a range of problems including depression, addiction, anxiety, challenging behaviour, neurological disorders, mental ill health and learning disabilities.
 Typical responsibilities of the job include:

 - assessing clients' behaviour and needs via observation, interviews and psychometric tests